emnify/product-docs/docs/portal/sims-and-devices/connected-devices/how-to-filter.md

 ## Wildcard filters

+You can also use character matching with an asterisk `*`.
+This is especially useful if a term has multiple spellings or you're unsure of the exact value.

 For example, if you have two devices named `Phase modem` and `My iPhone`, filtering for `ph` or `ph*e` shows both devices in the results.
 Another example is filtering names using `organi*ation` shows all results regardless of whether the device name uses American (organization) or British (organisation) spelling.